Select Roto Brush in the toolbar (Alt/Option + W ).

 - Pressing the spacebar - This triggers the propagation of the matte from the base frame to the new frame.

 - You can also propagate frame-by-frame either forward or backward, if you would like to go slower and evaluate the propagation more closely.
-This might be more ideal for footage which requires more correction strokes.
-You can also use these keyboard shortcuts to move frame by frame:
+Use these keyboard shortcuts to move frame by frame:

 - Command + Left/Right arrows (macOS) or CTRL + Left/Right arrows (Win)